Quansight/Quansight-website/apps/labs/posts/the-ibis-backends.md

 ## Ibis in the scientific Python ecosystem

 Before we delve into the technical details of using Ibis, we'll consider Ibis in the greater historical context of the scientific Python ecosystem.
-It was started by Wes McKinney, the creator of Pandas, as way to query information on the [Hadoop distributed file system][HDFS] and [PySpark].
+It was started by Wes McKinney, the creator of Pandas, as way to query information on the [Hadoop distributed file system][hdfs] and [PySpark].
 More backends were added later as Ibis became a general tool for data queries.

 Throughout the rest of this post, we'll highlight the ability of Ibis to generically prescribe query expressions across different data storage systems.